There are loads of activities for the whole family available every day at The Farm at Eastman’s Corner. Come on down and see for yourself!

 Pick-Your-Own Blueberries (seasonal)

 Our pick-your-own blueberry season usually kicks off around the second week of July and runs to the end of the month.
-To participate, go into the store and purchase an empty quart container for $9.99.
-Then head out to the blueberry patch and fill it up.
+To participate, go into the store and purchase an empty pint or quart container, then head out to the blueberry patch and fill it up.
 No need to come back in to check out.
-Blueberry picking is currently closed for 2022.
+Inquire with us to find out when our annual Blueberry picking season will occur!